seamoscolombia/seamos.co/README.md

 **Returned attributes**: id, name, tag_image, selected

+### Polls list:

+** explanation **: This endpoint returns JSON with a list of all open polls were the user has not yet voted, arranged by vote count from major to minor

+**endpoint**: `GET /polls.json`

+**Returned attributes**: id, title, description, type

 ### Polls list by tag:

-** explanation **: This endpoint returns JSON with a list of all polls arranged by vote count from major to minor for a determined Tag.
+** explanation **: This endpoint returns JSON with a list of all open polls arranged by vote count from major to minor for a determined Tag.

 **endpoint**: `GET /tags/:tag_id/polls`

+**Returned attributes**: id, title, description, type

+### Polls list by politician:

+** explanation **: This endpoint returns JSON with a list of all open polls arranged by vote count from major to minor that were created by a determined politician.

+**endpoint**: `GET /politician/:politician_id/polls`

 **Returned attributes**: id, title, description, type

 # COPY coldocuments (divipol_id, doc_num)  FROM 'pth to CSV' DELIMITER ',' CSV;